-Whether you work for yourself or you’re scaling the corporate ladder, if you don’t master networking, progress will be hard going.
+Whether you work for yourself or are growing a studio, if you don’t master networking, progress will be hard going.
 But if you can strike up a relationship from a standing start, prosperity will naturally follow.

 1. The game’s hard enough, without beating yourself up

 If you tell yourself, 'oh I’m no good at this, networking is purgatory on earth,' it’ll show on your face and in your body language.
 Tension repels friendship; who wants a tense new friend?
 No, you want a relaxed friend who feels good to be around.